 About the company with I flew, Qatar Airways, I can only speak at superlative: spacious and clean aircraft, well mannered staff, very good food.
 After another 6 hour flight with the largest aircraft that I’ve ever flown (about 500 passengers) I landed to Thailand airport.
 I changed a small amount of euro in local currency – bahts – because we had to pay visa fee and exchange rate at the airport was embarrassing.
 Visa procedures lasted very little.
 We had passport photos with us (if not, you take photos there, for a fee), we filled in one form, we filled others on the plane and with visa in passport and cigarettes in the pocket (I don’t smoke), we were looking for smoking area again.
 This time I received threats from my husband: if he did not smoke in the next two minutes, I was going to lose him.
 I didn’t think too much how I was going to lose him, but I thought I needed my hubby for the next days and the only smoking area was outside at 43 C. It was the first Thai air impact.
 We felt we could not breathe and needless to say my husband didn’t finish his cigarette and back inside to air conditioning.
 That was just the beginning, we were going to get used to the sun and air conditioning, both in excess.

 So our way and first contact with Asia went.
 I’ll write back soon with details and stories.
-Meanwhile, if you have questions about Thailand, I try to kindly answer them.
+Meanwhile, if you have questions about my vacation in Thailand, I try to kindly answer them.
 See you!